TDCOSMO. XXIII. Measurement of the Hubble constant from the doubly lensed quasar HE1104-1805: Spatially resolved kinematics of the lens

-\subsection{Integral Field Unit spectroscopy with MUSE}
+\subsection{Integral field unit spectroscopy with MUSE}

-A 660 second IFU observation of the system was carried out with the Multi Unit Spectroscopic Explorer (MUSE) instrument \citep{Bacon2010} on March 13th 2019, in wide field mode with adaptive optics (PI: A. Agnello, program 0102.A-0600(A)).
+A 660-second IFU observation of the system was carried out with the multi-unit spectroscopic explorer (MUSE) instrument \citep{Bacon2010} on March 13th 2019, in wide-field mode with adaptive optics (PI: A. Agnello, program 0102.A-0600(A) and 106.215F.001).
 The observation wavelength ranges from 4700.03 \AA \ to 9351.28 \AA \ with a spectral resolution of R $\sim$ 2500 corresponding to an instrumental dispersion of $\sigma_{\rm inst} = 120\ \kms$.
 The spatial resolution is 0.2\arcs pixel$^{-1}$ and the mean seeing throughout the wavelength after the adaptive optic correction is $\sim 0.57\arcs$.
 The data reduction has been carried out as in \citet{sluse19}, using the MUSE reduction pipeline.

-This range includes the lens redshifted lines \ion{Ca}{H \& K} lines at 3933 \AA \ and 3968 \AA \ along with the G-band at 4304 \AA \ while 5806 \AA \ to 5965 \AA \ wavelengths were cut out due to the notch filter.
+This range includes the lens redshifted lines \ion{Ca}{H \& K} lines at 3933 \AA \ and 3968 \AA \ along with the G-band at 4304 \AA \ , while 5806 \AA \ to 5965 \AA \ wavelengths were cut out due to the notch filter.
 The data cube integrated across wavelength is shown in the top panel of Fig.~\ref{fig:musecube}.
-To ease spectral deblending of the quasar images from the lens galaxy, we subtract the point source light at each wavelength of the data cube.
+To ease spectral deblending of the quasar images from the lens galaxy, we subtracted the point source light at each wavelength of the data cube.
 To do so, at each wavelength, the point sources and lens galaxy light are fitted simultaneously with a Moffat and S\'ersic profile with relative positions fixed to the ones measured on the HST data.
 For each wavelength frame, the Moffat part of the fit is then subtracted from the data to obtain the data cube displayed in the inset of Fig.~\ref{fig:musecube}.

-The spectrum of the center of the lens galaxy obtained from this subtracted cube is shown in Fig.~\ref{fig:spectra} and displays observation with a SNR of 30$ \AA^{-1}$ which will be used to measure \slos.
-We also retrieve new high-quality quasar spectra thanks to a small aperture integration on images A and B and the spectra of some perturbers annotated on Fig.~\ref{fig:wfi_hst} (See Appendix \ref{appendix:muse_spec}).
-Finally, we extract the spectra of the two brightest perturbers (P5 and P6) with a sufficiently high SNR ($\sim 11 \ \AA^{-1}$ and $\sim 7 \ \AA^{-1}$ respectively) to measure their redshifts.
+The spectrum of the centre of the lens galaxy obtained from this subtracted cube is shown in Fig.~\ref{fig:spectra} and displays observation with an S/N of 30$ \AA^{-1}$, which is used to measure \slos.
+We also retrieved new high-quality quasar spectra thanks to a small aperture integration on images A and B, and the spectra of some perturbers annotated on Fig.~\ref{fig:wfi_hst} (See Appendix \ref{appendix:muse_spec}).
+Finally, we extracted the spectra of the two brightest perturbers (P5 and P6) with a sufficiently high S/N ($\sim 11 \ \AA^{-1}$ and $\sim 7 \ \AA^{-1}$ respectively) to measure their redshifts.